juanmacias/techPump/README.md

 ## Requirements

 Add `127.0.0.1   sites.techpump.local` line in your `/etc/hosts` file.
-This is for manage sites.
+This is for managing sites.

 Add `127.0.0.1   cdn.techpump.local` line in your `/etc/hosts` file.
 This is for cdn of public sites.